binomialhq/poly/doc/SPECIFICATION.md

 model-decl      = symbol [ prototype ] field-list
 ```

-A Model declaration defines a complex data type constructed over Primitive types
+A Model declaration defines a complex data type constructed from Primitive types
-or other Models.
+and other Models.
 Models can be used as input and ouput for procedures, as well
 as other situations where a data type is appropriate.
-Specifically, models can
-be used anywhere were a `reference` appears in the grammar.

 When generating code, engines may generate classes and other data structures
 from models, as they are meant to represent structures that hold data.
 Models